2004 Good Friday ambush: Aftermath

 On Good Friday, the Iraqi insurgents ambushed every convoy that tried to drive in or out of the Baghdad Airport.
-The ambush of the 724th Transportation Company was the worst convoy ambush of the entire war.
+The ambush of the 724th Transportation Company was the deadliest convoy ambush of the entire war.
 No other transportation company suffered as many casualties in one ambush.
 That Easter weekend was a turning point in the war in Iraq for convoy ambushes.
 For the next year the insurgents would spar with the truck drivers for control of the road.
 As vehicle armor improved along with convoy tactics, the insurgents suffered heavy casualties during the Palm Sunday Ambush on March 20, 2005, which inspired them to resort more to improvised explosive devices as weapon of choice.
 Maupin's fate remained unknown until 2008, when his remains were found.
 Timothy Bell remains missing and is presumed dead.

 Private First Class Jeremy Church was the first truck driver and Army Reserve soldier to receive the Silver Star Medal since the Vietnam War.

 After the ambush, several hundred KBR drivers quit and flew home, forcing the 13th Corps Support Command to find licensed military drivers to drive the tankers.
 Many of those KBR drivers who remained would continue driving for several more years.
 KBR then renegotiated its contract with the military standardizing the minimum requirement for convoy escort.

 Family members of two of the wounded and one of the killed civilians later sued KBR, charging that the company had knowingly placed its employees in a battle zone in spite of promises not to do so.
 Six other families of KBR drivers killed in Iraq later joined the suit.
 In April 2009, U.S. District Judge Gray Miller ruled that the plaintiffs could continue their suit against KBR and allowed KBR to include Iraqi insurgent forces in the case.
 The court ruled that the U.S. Army was not liable.
 KBR appealed the ruling.
 KBR has asked retired U.S. Army Lieutenant General Ricardo Sanchez to testify on the company's behalf.